pandaproject/panda/docs/user_introduction.rst

 **PANDA will save you time**

 When all your data is stored in PANDA, all your data is just a quick search away.
 No more opening Excel and scrolling, scrolling, scrolling to find one piece of information.
 PANDA is fast and it is always available.
-Giving data to your PANDA now will save you time on deadline.
+Giving data to your PANDA now and it will save you time on deadline.

 **PANDA will keep your data safe**